 In addition to enforcing snowmobile and marine laws, the unit also offers many education programs designed to make the waterways and trails safer for everyone.
 The education coordinator works closely with agencies such as the United States Coast Guard and the Vermont Association of Snow Travelers (VAST).

 The Vermont State Police Recreational Enforcement Unit is staffed by members of the Vermont State Police Auxiliary.
 Auxiliary Troopers are part-time positions within the Vermont State Police.
 Many of the duties of the unit are seasonal, and the positions are well suited to students and even teachers.
 Many current Troopers began their careers with the State Police as Auxiliary Troopers.

 We are currently seeking qualified applicants for Auxiliary positions throughout Vermont.
-Please contact Sergeant Trevor Carbo at the address above for more information.
+Please contact Sergeant Trevor Carbo at the address below for more information.